intsystems/BMM/task2/readme.md

 6. [Reporter: TODO] Train VAE.
 Train vanilla AE to repeat VAE performance using GAN.
 Sample from AE, analyze sampling performance.
 Dataset: MNIST or similar dataset.

-7. [Reporter: TODO] Repeat sampling procedure from contractive AE.
-Analyze model performance.
+7. [Reporter: TODO] Plot vectorfield from contractive AE.
+Plot heatmap for norm of it.
+Plot VAE density.
+Compare results.
+Analyze dependency of density estimation quality of AE from sigma.
 Dataset: MNIST or similar dataset.
 * [Paper](https://www.jmlr.org/papers/volume15/alain14a/alain14a.pdf)

-8. [Reporter: TODO] Repeat denoysing procedure from contrastive AE.
-Analyze model performance.
+8. [Reporter: TODO] Plot vectorfield from denoysing AE.
+Plot heatmap for norm of it.
+Plot VAE density.
+Compare results.
+Analyze dependency of density estimation quality of AE from sigma.
 Dataset: MNIST or similar dataset.
 * [Paper](https://www.jmlr.org/papers/volume15/alain14a/alain14a.pdf)

 9. [Reporter: TODO] Repeat two methods of optimization of GAN: using eq 1 and alternative method for better gradients (see paper).
 Compare the convergence of both models, their losses as well as their generator and discriminator losses.
 * [Paper](https://arxiv.org/pdf/1406.2661.pdf)